 His face looks like a poorly-taxidermied corpse, all leathery and covered with scars and hepatitis lesions.
 His breath is a potpourri of Sterno and dead fish smells.

 "I don't have any money," I lie.
 "But if I did, I'd gladly give it to you.
-I don't like the capitalist sluts who run my job either."
+I don't like the capitalist pigs who run my job either."

 "Money?"
 He laughs.
 He coughs into his hand and some blood and a tooth comes out.
 "I don't want money.
-If I was after money, do you think I'd have chosen homelessness as a lifestyle compass?
+If I was after money, do you think I'd have chosen homelessness as a lifestyle?
 No, you have something else I want."

-It hits me: he's a homosexual rapist filled with pangs of lust for my svelte, nontraditionally masculine body.
-Fear and a strange curiosity churn in my stomach.
-I'm not sure which is the antecedent of which.
+It hits me: he's a rapist filled with pangs of lust for my svelte, nontraditionally masculine body.
+Fear and a strange curiosity swim through my head.

-"Look, I'm not a homosexual," I say.
+"Look, I'm not gay," I say.
 "I might kiss a guy if I was drunk, but it'd have to be a really effeminate guy.
 Way more effeminate than you, no offense."

 "What?"
 He looks confused.
 Or maybe it's my own inner feelings of confusion being projected onto him.
 "I meant your sign.
 I was gonna ask if I could have your sign.
 Looks like it has lots of zinc and copper in it, which I could use to cook some killer Moon Meth."

 Moon Meth.
 Now it makes sense.
 Moon Meth is one of the few illegalized substances on earth.
 The ease of its manufacture made drug retailers lobby against it for taking away their business.
-It's the drug of choice for homeless people, due to both their penchant for lawbreaking and the fact that it keeps them awake for 30 days straight, even after most of their organs have stopped working.
+It's known to keep users awake for 30 days straight, even after most of their organs have stopped working.

 There's no way I can give him the sign - it would come out of my pay, which is rendered mostly in drugs and which I've already taken an advance on.
-But I'm caught in the Morton's fork of relinquishing it or refusing the request of a homeless person, which is extremely bad luck, mainly because most homeless people carry knives.
-But then I think of a plan.
+Fortunately, I think of a plan.

 "Sure, you can have it," I say.
 I wait for him to take his hand off the window and reach for the sign, then add, "If you can catch me, that is!" and slam on the gas.